Warranty analytics on Snowflake using Lumin’s decision intelligence

 Image 15: Explainability of forecast

 Lumin understands that we are asking it to predict the warranty spending for China.
 In turn, it runs multiple multivariate forecasting models under the hood and presents the most accurate model as an output.
 This is demonstrated in Image 14.
-For our question, Lumin selected the multivariate time series ARIMAX model for predicting warranty spending, and it also identified the part cost and labor costas the key drivers impacting the forecast.
+For our question, Lumin selected the multivariate time series ARIMAX model for predicting warranty spending, and it also identified the part cost and labor cost as the key drivers impacting the forecast.

 As before, to usher in trust and transparency, Lumin provides a detailed explanation of the input data, its sanity, the prediction models it applied (including accuracy), how we interpret them, and the reliability of those models – as shown in Image 15.

 However, as a business, if we are aware that the part cost and labor costs are expected to increase in the next three months, it would be vital for us to factor that increase into our forecast to make realistic plans.
-Since we know that part and labor costs impact warranty
+Since we know that part and labor costs impact warranty spending in China, let us increase them to $150K and $25K in the next three months and simulate the output.
+This strategy is highlighted in Image 16.

 Image 16: Forecast simulation – updating the drivers for warranty spending for the simulation